 The Price of Salt by: Patricia Highsmith (1952)

 First published in 1952, the book is both rare and controversial for its time.
-It is one of the first lesbian romance novels to have a happy ending, and the explosive love story of Carol and Therese remains timeless – sure to win the heart of any romantic.
+It is one of the first lesbian novels to have a happy ending, and the explosive love story of Carol and Therese remains timeless – sure to win the heart of any romantic.

 Gold by: E.J.
-Noyes
+Noyes (2018)

-In this lesbian romance novel, former Pro alpine skier Aspen Archer is on the run from her problems and comfortably lives out her days coaching tourists at ski resorts all around the world.
+In this romance novel, former Pro alpine skier Aspen Archer is on the run from her problems.
+She comfortably lives out her days coaching tourists at ski resorts all around the world.

 Cate is still carrying the burden of a former relationship and at the same time, has a daughter to protect.
-While, Aspen is reluctant to spend any longer than a season in any given place.
+While Aspen is reluctant to spend any longer than a season in any given place.

 So the question is, can their relationship overcome the odds and be anything more than a holiday fling?

 Reservations of the Heart By: T.B.
-Markinson
+Markinson (2019)

 After Stella’s wife cheated, and Aurora’s family kept a life-changing secret from her, both women have trust issues.
 But perhaps love is just what they need to help heal the wounds of their past.

-Warming Trend By: Karin Kallmaker
+Warming Trend By: Karin Kallmaker (2009)

-Anidyr Bycall is the protagonist in this romantic lesbian love story, who full of regrets following an impulsive act that cost her everything, spends her nights tending bars in Florida’s key west.
+Anidyr Bycall is the protagonist in this romantic lesbian love story.
+She’s full of regrets following an incident that cost her everything and now spends her nights tending bars in Florida’s key west.

 Her life is meaningless, other than her research on the ice fields of Alaska – her last remaining passion in life.

-When Anidyr receives news from home that her past mistakes may have been forgotten, she returns to Fairbanks hoping to recover the years of research she left behind.
+So, when Anidyr receives news from home that her past mistakes may have been forgotten, she returns hoping to recover the years of research she left behind.

 Can Ani set the truth straight about what happened all those years ago?
 Can she reclaim her career and clear her name?
 But most importantly, can she rekindle the passion that was once there between her and Eve?

-Ask, Tell: Ask, Tell Series Book 1 By: E.J.
-Noyes
+Ask, Tell By E.J.
+Noyes (2017)

 Serving under the “Don’t Ask, Don’t Tell” anti-gay policy, isolation and loneliness take their toll on the otherwise focused Sabine.
-And the traumas and terrors of war become more and more challenging to deal with, while her relationship back home starts to fall apart.
+The traumas and terr0rs of war become more and more challenging to deal with, while her relationship back home starts to fall apart.

 Sabine finds refuge from her troubles when she starts fantasising about attractive Colonel Rebecca Keane.
 Rebecca runs the surgical unit at the military hospital.
 But when Sabine spots her wearing a wedding ring, she concludes that she is way off-limits.

-Ask Me Again: Ask.
-Tell Series Book 2 By E.J.
-Noyes
+Ask Me Again By E.J.
+Noyes (2018)

 Sabine has finished another tour in Afghanistan and is coming home for her next deployment.
 The military has finally repealed the DADT policy, and Sabine can’t wait to rejoice with her love, Rebecca.

 Rebecca wants to help support Sabine through her issues, but Sabine stubbornly pushes her away.
 And they are both left questioning if their love can withstand yet another storm.

-Kiss the Girl By: Melissa Brayden
+Kiss the Girl By: Melissa Brayden (2014)

 Kiss the Girl provides a lesbian take on Sleeping with the Enemy, charting the risky relationship between the two leaders of rivalling ad agencies.